nosqlbench/nosqlbench-docs/site/content/getting_started/01_example_commands.md

 empty table.
 For this, we use the rampup phase.

-Before sending our test writes to the database, we will use the `stdout` activity type so we can see what NoSQLBench is generating for CQL statements.
+Before sending our test writes to the database, we will use the `stdout` activity type, so we can see what NoSQLBench is generating for CQL statements.

 Go ahead and execute the following command: